rajsekharde/ec2-pipeline-test/README.md

 Launch EC2 instance with Ubuntu 24.04, t3.micro, SSH from 0.0.0.0, stored ssh key file

+Create a DNS-A record pointing to the EC2 instance's IP Address & add Clouflare proxy for HTTPS

 ssh into the instance using the key file

 Set up the server using commands: